ASD-Blueprint/desktop.gov.au/patterns/byod.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Mobile device use cases | Authorised applications on iOS and Android devices without MDM enrollment (MAM) | Allowing MAM on these device platforms offers great flexiblity but less risk that full browser and application access on Windows Devices.
-Less risk can be provided for Widows device use case via the Virtual desktop BYOD option.
+Mobile device use cases | Authorised applications on iOS and Android devices without MDM enrollment (MAM) | Allowing MAM on these device platforms offers great flexiblity but less risk than a full browser and application access on Windows Devices.
+Less risk can be provided by the Windows device use case via the Virtual desktop BYOD option.
-Conditional Access | Conditional Access will be configured with exception group for those trusted for MAM | Provides a Zero Trust method to restrict access to this use case only and allows PROTECTED utility baseline configuration for remainder of Agency that don't require BYOD for their job roles.
+Conditional Access | Conditional Access will be configured with exception group for those trusted for MAM | Provides a Zero Trust method to restrict access to this use case only and allows PROTECTED utility baseline configuration for remainder of Agency that don't require BYOD for their persona.
 Defender for Cloud Apps | Cloud App security Session policies will restrict access to data within browser sessions | Provides a Zero Trust method to restrict access to leaking of data.
 Intune app protection policies | App protection polices will be deployed to the MAM identity groups without enrollment required (MAM-WE) | Provides some protection against Agency data within a managed app.
 Protection will require a passcode within the app, control sharing of data between apps and prevent copy of data to personal locations.
 This allows separation between corporate and personal data to address the intent of ISM security control 1400.
-Azure AD Identity Protection | Blueprint configuration will remain in place enabling Enable the sign-in risk policy and user risk policy within the Azure AD tenant | Provide reporting of detected suspicious sign-in activity based on defined MFA, sign-in risk and user risk policies for increased security.
+Azure AD Identity Protection | Blueprint configuration will remain in place enabling Enable the sign-in risk policy and user risk policy within the Azure AD tenant | Provide reporting of detected suspicious sign-in activity based on defined MFA, sign-in risk and user risk policies for increased security and automated remediation steps such as requiring a password change or MFA challenge when authentication is suspicious.
-Multi Factor Authentication | Multi Factor authentication for this use-case will be enforced. | As per the Blueprint baselines defined within the [platform design](https://desktop.gov.au/blueprint/platform.html).
+Multi Factor Authentication | Multi Factor authentication for this use-case will be always be enforced. | As per the Blueprint baselines defined within the [platform design](https://desktop.gov.au/blueprint/platform.html).

 ### Security Considerations